-While nearly every state in the country now requires that parents and players receive some basic concussion safety information as a condition to participation, much more education than can fit on to an 8 1/2 by 11 sheet of paper is required.
+While every state in the country now requires that parents and players receive some basic concussion safety information as a condition to participation, much more education than can fit on to an 8 1/2 by 11 sheet of paper is required.

 Ideally, all parents and players should attend a comprehensive concussion safety meeting before every football season, where they can be taught: